MicrobeLab/DeepMicrobes-data/README.md

 ## Labeled genome sequences used to create the training set
 * Genome collections for the species/genus model
 * Training labels are provided in the sequence IDs

+## Vocabulary
+* The vocabulary of <i>k</i>-mers used in TFRecord conversion.
+The pre-trained DeepMicrobes models use 12-mers
+* Complementary <i>k</i>-mers are represented as the same embedding vector.
+Such representation requires `merged` <i>k</i>-mers when converting fasta/fastq sequences to TFRecord.